What Happens If I'm Part of a Defective Product Lawsuit?

 - You Can Opt Out

 Companies have a duty to put reasonably safe consumer products on the market.
-Dangerous and defective products have the potential to cause very serious injuries to innocent people.
-Under North Carolina law, the manufacturers and sellers of defective goods can be held accountable through a product liability claim.
+Dangerous or defective products have the potential to cause very serious injuries to innocent people.
+Under North Carolina law, the manufacturers and sellers of defective goods can be held accountable for dangerous products through a product liability claim.

 Below, you will find an overview of what happens if you are part of a defective product class action in North Carolina.